AJM-gis/Image-Compression/README.md

 # Image-Compression-Script

 # The problem:
 - Employees working on a data collection exercise drop photos onto a server.
-They also create their own individual folder structures, it is not possible to predict what folder structure they will use. a folder, they also drop other types of files into these folders.
+They also create their own individual folder structures, it is not possible to predict what folder structure they will use.
+They will also drop other types of files into these folders.
 - Client wishes to see the data displayed on an interactive mapping platform which shows the location of the images and is capable on displaying them within the platform.

 # The Solution: